babel/website/docs/v7-migration.md

 ## Separation of the React and Flow presets

 `babel-preset-react` has always included the flow plugin.
-This has caused a lot of issues with users that accidently use `flow` syntax unintentionally due to a typo, or adding it in without typechecking with `flow` itself, resulting in errors.
+This has caused a lot of issues with users that accidentally use `flow` syntax unintentionally due to a typo, or adding it in without typechecking with `flow` itself, resulting in errors.

 This issue was compounded when we decided to support TypeScript.
 If you wanted to use the React and TypeScript presets, we would have to figure out a way to turn on/off the syntax, automatically, via file type or the directive.
 In the end, it was easier to separate the presets entirely.